dhornbein/peoplemedicine-jekyll/_patterns/norming.md

   remote-controlled drones there are rules.
 Some rules are written down but so many more are implicit.
 principle: Making the implicit Explicit
+related:
   patterns:
     - making-power-visible
     - reality-weaving
   resources:
     - four-decision-making-methods
     - working-together-dashboard
 date: 2021-12-03T02:53:26.554Z
 ---
 Norms are the rules of play for any shared experience.
 Be it standing in line for coffee, playing football, or dropping bombs via remote-controlled drones there are rules.
 Some rules are written down but so many more are implicit.